 Hi, I'm Abel.

-I’m a social scientist figuring out how people interact with new things and new ideas.
-Check out my portfolio of projects to get a sense of what this looks like across a variety of quant and qual methods.
+I’m a mostly-quant scientist figuring out how people interact with new information, how they form decisions, and also how we can design effective information environments.
+Check out my portfolio of projects to get a sense of what this looks like across a variety of methods and topics.

-As a co-founder and principal at XandY, I lead end-to-end research and consulting for clients including Fortune 500 companies, AI startups, trade associations, and global nonprofits across tech, finance, energy, and healthcare.
+As a co-founder and principal at XandY, I lead custom user research and consumer insights projects for high-profile clients including Fortune 500 companies, AI startups, trade associations, and global nonprofits across tech, finance, energy, and healthcare.

-During my time as a scientist and professor, I developed a large-scale research program investigating how people evaluate and trust information, and how changes in information architecture affect their decision-making.
-I also led teams of junior researchers and taught courses on research methods, science communication, and data storytelling.
+During my time as an academic research scientist, I developed a large-scale research program investigating how people evaluate and trust information, and how changes in information architecture affect their decision-making.
+I also led teams of junior researchers and taught courses on quantitative research methods, science communication, and data storytelling.

 My research projects have been covered in the New York Times, The Washington Post, Reuters, ABC News, CNN, Forbes, LA Times, National Geographic, Rolling Stone, and others including The Onion.